 This list answers the questions, "Which celebrities have died from heart disease?" and "Which famous people died due to heart disease?"These notable heart disease deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has heart disease as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Melvin Jerome "Mel" Blanc was an American voice actor, comedian, and radio personality.
-Although he began his sixty-plus-year career performing in radio, Blanc is best remembered for his work with Warner Bros. as the voices of Bugs Bunny, Daffy Duck, Porky Pig, Tweety Bird, Sylvester the Cat, Yosemite Sam, Foghorn Leghorn, Marvin the Martian, Pepé Le Pew, Speedy Gonzales, Wile E. Coyote, the Tasmanian Devil and many of the other characters from the Looney Tunes and Merrie Melodies cartoon short films, produced during the golden age of American animation.
-He later worked for Hanna-Barbera's television cartoons, most notably as the voices of Barney Rubble in The Flintstones and Mr. Spacely in ...more
+Melvin Jerome Blanc (; May 30, 1908 – July 10, 1989) was an American voice actor and radio personality.
+After beginning his over-60-year career performing in radio, he became known for his work in animation as the voices of Bugs Bunny, Daffy Duck, Porky Pig, Tweety Bird, Sylvester the Cat, Yosemite Sam, Foghorn Leghorn, Marvin the Martian, Pepé Le Pew, Speedy Gonzales, Wile E. Coyote, Road Runner, the Tasmanian Devil, and many of the other characters from the Looney Tunes and Merrie Melodies theatrical cartoons during the golden age of American animation.
+He voiced all of the major male Warner Bros. cartoon characters except for Elmer Fudd, whose voice was provided by fellow radio ...more on Wikipedia

 Birthplace: Grand Island, Nebraska, United States of America

-Joan Miró i Ferrà was a Catalan, Spanish painter, sculptor, and ceramicist born in Barcelona.
+Joan Miró i Ferrà ( mi-ROH, also US: mee-ROH, Catalan: [ʒuˈam miˈɾo j fəˈra]; 20 April 1893 – 25 December 1983) was a Spanish painter, sculptor, and ceramicist born in Barcelona.
 A museum dedicated to his work, the Fundació Joan Miró, was established in his native city of Barcelona in 1975, and another, the Fundació Pilar i Joan Miró, was established in his adoptive city of Palma de Mallorca in 1981.
 Earning international acclaim, his work has been interpreted as Surrealism, a sandbox for the subconscious mind, a re-creation of the childlike, and a manifestation of Catalan pride.
-In numerous interviews dating from the 1930s onwards, Miró expressed contempt for conventional painting methods as a way of supporting bourgeois society, and famously declared an "assassination of ...more
+In numerous interviews dating from the 1930s onwards, Miró expressed contempt for conventional painting methods ...more on Wikipedia

-Sanjeev Kumar 9 July 1938 - 6 November 1985 was a noted Indian film actor.
-He won several major awards including two National Film Awards for Best Actor for his performances in the movies Dastak and Koshish.
-He acted in genres ranging from romantic drama to thrillers.
-Unlike his peers, Sanjeev Kumar did not mind playing roles that were non-glamorous, such as characters way beyond his age.
-Movies like Sholay and Trishul exemplify his talents.
-He is well remembered for his versatility and genuine portrayal of his characters. ...more
+Sanjeev Kumar (born Harihar Jethalal Jariwala; 9 July 1938 – 6 November 1985) was an Indian film actor.
+He won several major awards including two National Film Awards for Best Actor for his performances in the movies Dastak (1971) and Koshish (1973).
+He acted in genres ranging from romantic dramas to thrillers.
+Kumar did not mind playing roles that were non-glamorous, such as characters well beyond his age.
+Movies such as Arjun Pandit, Sholay and Trishul, along with the remakes of Tamil films into Hindi such as Khilona, Yehi Hai Zindagi, Naya Din Nai Raat, Devata, Itni Si Baat and Ram Tere Kitne Naam exemplify his talents.
+He also did suspense-thriller films such as Qatl, Shikar, Uljhan and ...more on Wikipedia